CSUChicoIEEE/EEG-Pong-Prototype/README.txt

 This is the Alpha build for the 2 player pong EEG software suite being built by IEEE Chico State EECE students.
+This is an on going and unfinshed project.

+Credits: OpenBCI, Pygame, MATLAB, and BCILAB

 Contact: